 Our family won’t stop enjoying fresh pears throughout fall and winter, but I can’t think of a tastier way to celebrate national pear month than with one of these pear pie bars with Biscoff.

-Pear Pie Bars with Biscoff
+Pear Pie Crumble Bars with a Cookie Drizzle

-- 1 C Biscoff cookie crumbs (about 2/3 of a package of cookies)
+- 1 C Biscoff cookie crumbs, about 2/3 of a package of cookies

 - 1/4 c finely chopped walnuts